When estimating the cost of purchasing your home in Italy there are five costs, other than the purchase price, that should be considered:-

 5. The Government

-You can buy your first house in Italy as a first home and, as long as you take residence within 18 months, you would pay just 3% transfer tax.
-If you think you may sell your property within 5 years or if you don’t think you can prove residency, then you should pay 10% of the fiscal value of the property.
-The fiscal value of a house is usually about half that of the purchase price.
+You can buy your first house in Italy as a first home and, as long as you take residence within 18 months, you would pay just 2% transfer tax.
+If you think you may sell your property within 5 years or if you don’t think you can prove residency, then you should buy as non-resident.

 We cannot act as brokers and cannot compare banks for you, we can, however, assist you with forwarding documentation and hastening the application.
 If you ask for extensive consultations with financial institutions, we may have to charge consultancy rates.